Miguel22247/MatchGame/README.md

 ### GameMatch is a friendly place to find gamers like you and the perfect place to find a gaming partner.
 Connect with someone and have fun!

+## Demo
+You can see our demo [here]()

 ## Features

 ## About Us

 ### What inspired us?
+GameMatch was inspired after seeing other projects on the cohort related to videogames and after thinking

 ### Repository
 Link to the repository on GitHub: click [here](https://github.com/Miguel22247/GameMatch)

-Also you can see our demo [here]()

 ## Project setup
-if you want to try our project on local follow this steps:
+If you want to try our project on local follow this steps:

+### Clone our repository locally
+[Here](https://github.com/Miguel22247/GameMatch) you can clone our repository locally

+### Install dependencies
 ```
 npm install
 ```